Monash University, Peninsula campus: History

+During this time, it educated many teachers who went on to become quite well known in children's education, such as author Paul Jennings.

-In 1982, the College merged with the Caulfield Institute of Technology to form the Chisholm Institute of Technology.
-By the end of the decade, Federal Government reforms to higher education in Australia made it clear that smaller degree-providing institutions would have to merge with larger ones.
+In 1982, the college merged with the Caulfield Institute of Technology to form the Chisholm Institute of Technology.
+By the end of the decade, federal government reforms to higher education in Australia made it clear that smaller degree-providing institutions would have to merge with larger ones.
 As a result, both Caulfield and Peninsula Chisholm campuses merged with Monash University in 1990, as part of the University's massive expansion.
-During the 1990s, Monash Vice-Chancellor Mal Logan was able to secure tens of millions of dollars worth of government grants to undertake an expansion and redevelopment of the Peninsula Campus.
+During the 1990s, Monash Vice-Chancellor Mal Logan was able to secure tens of millions of dollars' worth of government grants to undertake an expansion and redevelopment of the Peninsula Campus.

 Facilities

 Major facilities at Peninsula campus complement its teaching and research strengths.
 In addition to theatres, cafes, restaurants and a major library, the campus is home to the Peninsula Hockey Centre and the Peninsula Education Precinct.
 Further, Monash and all levels of Australian government are currently in the final stages of planning the $30 million Frankston Regional Aquatic, Health and Wellness Centre, to be located in the north-west corner of the campus.

 Monash University is investing $50 million in upgrading the Peninsula campus facilities.